firdaus-zulkifli/firdaus-zulkifli/README.md

 Senior Software Engineer
 ------------------------

-I'm a seasoned software engineer with over eight years of experience, specializing in delivering efficient and effective solutions to complex challenges.
+I'm a seasoned software engineer specializing in delivering efficient and effective solutions to complex challenges.
 My expertise lies in rapid debugging, in-depth analysis, and optimizing performance within fast-paced environments, particularly in embedded systems.

 * 🌍  I'm based in Penang, Malaysia
 * ✉️  You can contact me at [firdausbzulkifli@gmail.com](mailto:firdausbzulkifli@gmail.com)